EPCCed/eidf-docs/docs/services/s3/tutorial.md

 Prefixes relate to the concept of 'virtual directories'.
 Each prefix is akin to a virtual directory.
 Here, the bucket has a virtual directory `lothian/` which, in turn, has a virtual directory, `edinburgh/`.
 Running `aws s3 ls` and citing `lothian/` or `edinburgh/` or `lothian/edinburgh/` is akin to listing the contents of these virtual directories including their files and any virtual directories, therein.

-Adding the `--recursive` flag is akin to a recursive listing of these virtual directories and their subdirectories.
+Adding the `--recursive` option is akin to a recursive listing of these virtual directories and their subdirectories.

 !!!
 Important "Virtual directories are virtual!"